Merata Mita: Filmmaking career

 Mita was the first indigenous woman and the first woman in New Zealand to solely write and direct a dramatic feature film: Mauri (1988).
 Her filmmaking has been classified as "Fourth Cinema," a term that was made by New Zealand filmmaker, Barry Barclay.
 "Fourth Cinema" is described as indigenous cinema created by indigenous filmmakers for indigenous audiences.
+From the inception of the New Zealand film industry up until the 1970s, cinematic portrayals of the Maori were almost exclusively crafted by the Pakeha, or white European New Zealanders.
+Maori culture was frequently overlooked and reduced to various myths and fantasies that reflected colonial sentiments of desire for subjugation and control.
+The 1970s marked a turning point in the nation's history, as the treatment of the Maori came under increasing scrutiny.
+This shift was partly influenced by the emergence of international movements such as the women's liberation movement, anti-racist movements, and LGBT movements.
+However, it was primarily driven by the large-scale post-war migration of Māori from their rural and coastal ancestral territories into the Pākehā-dominated urban areas.
+Moving into these new urban areas made it challenging for many Māori to pass on their cultural traditions to the next generation and consequently, many began to lose their roots and felt pressured to integrate into Pākehā society.
+This paved the way for the Māori Renaissance, a transformative movement aimed at expressing the Māori perspective on their challenges and preserving their identity and traditions.
 Author Stephen Turner writes that the hill in Mita’s film Mauri (1988) "[...] has filmic agency.
 I see it as a central figure and actor, and the vehicle for the “mauri” (the principle or force of life) of the film's title [...]
 Fourth Cinema is a medium through which things pass, enabling people and place to be recollected and connected in the viewing experience."

 Through her work, Mita aimed to make films that were about decolonisation and indigenisation.
 She made films that represented Māori people and their culture, which were specifically made for Māori audiences.
 These films were made as a way to encourage young Māori and indigenous filmmakers after viewing these films, which portrayed their people authentically.
 In 1972, she was a co-director with Ramai Te Miha Hayward of To Love A Māori (1972).
 An accomplished documentary director and producer for more than 25 years, Mita made landmark documentary films such as, Patu!
 (1983), about the violent clashes between anti-apartheid protesters and the police during the controversial 1981 South African Springboks rugby tours in New Zealand, and Bastion Point: Day 507 (1980), about the eviction of Ngāti Whātua from their traditional land.
 Hotere (2001) documented the life and work of well-known Māori artist Ralph Hotere.
 She also directed the music video Waka for hip-hop artist Che Fu.